Fact-checked by the SnapMessages editorial team

 App Pairs and Taskbar Shortcuts

-Key Takeaway: Android has supported split-screen since Android 7.0, and modern versions keep both apps fully active via multi-resume.
+What this means in practice: Android has supported split-screen since Android 7.0, and modern versions keep both apps fully active via multi-resume.
 Samsung’s App Pairs extend this further by letting users launch paired apps in one tap, removing the friction of manual split-screen setup every time.

 What Can iPhone Actually Do for Multitasking?